Nanofus/novel.js/README.md

-**Important note!** Development has been a bit slow lately as I am a student with limited time, but if you find any bugs please write an issue and I will sort it out!
-Pull requests are also welcome.
-I want to keep Novel.js well-maintained.
+**Important note** Development of Novel.js has pretty much been halted.
+However, it's perfectly functional and has a lot of features.
+Feel free to use it for your projects!
+Pull requests are welcome.

 # Novel.js